-In total, our journey will see us cover more than 20,000 miles.
-Those miles will be covered in the form of a car for USA and Canada, followed by public transport and an organised tour in Central America.
-We'll then switch briefly to a boat as we are forced to detour around the Darien Gap and then back to public transport via a couple of volunteer stops in South America along the way to our ultimate goal of Puerto Williams, Chile.
-Below is a slightly more detailed breakdown of the path we expect to take.
+In total, our journey saw us cover more than 20,000 miles.
+Those miles were covered in the form of a car for USA and Canada, followed by public transport and an organised tour in Central America and a small part of South America.
+We then switched briefly to a boat as we were forced to detour around the Darien Gap and then back to public transport all the way down to Ushuaia, Argentina via a volunteering stop in Ecuador.
+Below is a slightly more detailed breakdown of the path we took.

 1) 4,000 mile drive from our start point in Valparaiso, Indiana to Prudhoe Bay, Alaska (the most Northern Settlement in USA accessible by road).

 2) 4,000 mile drive from Prudhoe Bay, Alaska to Las Vegas, Nevada

 3) Crossed the border into Mexico, Belize and Guatemala via public transport (approx. 3,000 miles)

 4) 2,000 mile tour from Guatamela to Panama (via El Salvador, Honduras, Nicaragua, Costa Rica)

 5) Panama to Colombia by sea (there was no accessible route through via land)